kibaekkim/SIPLIB.jl/TestSets/README.md

 This folder contains test sets and their solutions.

 0) DATA folder: This exists only in case where data is required to construct model.
 If it does not exists, the model is constructed only by randomly generated parameters.
-This random generation is done by Julia package (Distribution.jl) or built-in random number generator.
+This random generation is done by Julia package (Distribution.jl) or built-in random number generator (rand()).

 1) JULIA folder: This contains the julia source code (.jl) that models the SIP as a 'JuMP.Model'-type object.